Riq Woolen: 2022

 On September 12, 2022, Woolen made his professional regular season debut and earned his first career start in the Seattle Seahawks' home-opener against the Denver Broncos and made one solo tackle during their 17–16 victory.
 On September 25, 2022, Woolen made four combined tackles (three solo), a pass deflection, and had his first career interception on a pass by Marcus Mariota to wide receiver Drake London during a 23–27 loss to the Atlanta Falcons.
 In Week 4, Woolen recorded five combined tackles (four solo), a pass deflection, and returned an interception on a pass thrown by Jared Goff to tight end T. J. Hockenson 40–yards to score his first career touchdown on the opening play in the second half of a 48–45 win at the Detroit Lions.
 In Week 5, he had his third consecutive game with an interception after picking off a pass thrown by Andy Dalton to wide receiver Tre'Quan Smith, while also recording four combined tackles (three solo), a pass deflection, and recovering a fumble as the Seahawks lost 32–29 at the New Orleans Saints.
 On October 16, 2022, Woolen made five solo tackles, a pass deflection, a fumble recovery, and had his fourth consecutive game with an interception on a pass by Kyler Murray as the Seahawks defeated the Arizona Cardinals 19–9 in Week 6.
-He became the only rookie over the last 10 years to have four consecutive games with an interception.
+He became the only rookie over the prior 10 years to have four consecutive games with an interception.
 He was named National Football Conference Defensive Player of the Week for Week 6.
 On December 4, 2022, Woolen collected a season-high seven combined tackles (six solo), set a season-high with three pass deflections, and had his sixth interception of the season on a pass thrown by John Wolford to wide receiver Kyren Williams during a 27–23 win at the Los Angeles Rams.

-He was named to the Pro Football Writers of America All-Rookie Team and earned Pro Bowl honors.
-He started in all 17 games in his rookie season with a total 63 combined tackles (46 solo), 16 pass deflections, and tied for most interceptions in 2022 with six.
-He was named to the PFWA All-Rookie Team.
+For his rookie season, Woolen started in all 17 games with a total 63 combined tackles (46 solo), 16 pass deflections, and tied for most interceptions in 2022 with six.
 Pro Football Focus gave Woolen an overall grade of 69.1 in 2022, which ranked 35th among 120 qualifying cornerbacks.
 He earned a coverage grade of 74.1 from PFF, ranking 25th among 120 cornerbacks.
+By season's end he was named to the Pro Football Writers of America All-Rookie Team, earned Pro Bowl honors, and was a finalist for NFL Defensive Rookie of the Year.